 - Allows all body systems to return to a normal state slowly.

 - Achilles Injury

 - Posterior Tibial Tendon Injury

 - Stress Fractures

-Well Heeled Podiatry is experienced in dealing with sports related injury and rehabilitation.
+Well Heeled Podiatry is experienced in dealing with sports-related injury and rehabilitation.
 An individualised treatment regime will be tailored to your injury needs, to get the best outcomes and desired results.WARNING: This information should be used as a guide only and does not replace professional podiatry advice.
-The content is provided by Well Heeled Podiatry for educational purposes only and does not in any way replace the need for a face to face consultation with a podiatrist in order to accurately diagnose and treat the condition.
+The content is provided by Well Heeled Podiatry for educational purposes only and does not replace the need to see a podiatrist in order to accurately diagnose and treat your condition.
 Treatment and outcomes will vary between patients depending on the nature of the presenting complaint and subsequent diagnosis of condition.